deegrams221/k-b_aviary/README.md

 ### Key Features

 - Client Contact Form
-- Client Business Information (with images and video)
+- Client Business Information (with images and links)
+- Product Inventory
+- Client Login
+- Inventory Upload Form - Only accessible by the client
+- Inventory Delete Functionality - Only accessible by the client

 # Installation Instructions